 “The school holidays should be fun and enjoyable time for our young people but for some of those from our most disadvantaged backgrounds, the reality is often something quite different.
 Not only are those young people facing holiday hunger and inactivity, they can all often feel very isolated as their more affluent peers enjoy local camps and overseas travel and promote their experiences through social media.

-As the County Sports Partnership for Hertfordshire we are delighted to be involved in this programme and we are indebted to the support of Hertfordshire Fire and Rescue Service, Herts Catering Ltd, Hertfordshire Library Service, Families First and to Ken Follett CBE for his fantastic support.
+As the Active Partnership for Hertfordshire we are delighted to be involved in this programme and we are indebted to the support of Hertfordshire Fire and Rescue Service, Herts Catering Ltd, Hertfordshire Library Service, Families First and to Ken Follett CBE for his fantastic support.
 To have such a high profile literary figure take such a keen and enthusiastic interest in our project – and its impact on the lives of the young participants – is a great honour and a tremendous endorsement of our work in this area.”

 The Hertfordshire Fit, Fed and Read programmes are being held at the following Fire and Rescue Stations across Hertfordshire for a 4-week period throughout August 2018: